 The causes of cognitive dysfunction are similar to those of fatigue.
 In those with lupus they can include any sort of disease affecting the central nervous system, any condition affecting the brain, psychiatric disturbances (including any one or combination of 19 neuropsychiatric syndromes outlined by the American College of Rheumatology), fever, medication (such as steroids like prednisone), sleep disturbance, pain, and fatigue.
 The similarities do not end there.

-In those with lupus, cognitive dysfunction, just like fatigue, can range from mild to severe and can manifest itself in any number of ways, leaving patients accurately describing the same symptom while each experiences it differently.
+Lupus-related cognitive dysfunction, just like lupus-related fatigue, can range from mild to severe and can manifest itself in any number of ways.
+This can leave patients accurately describing the same symptom, even while each person may experiences that symptom differently.

 “A lot of people will say that they know they are not thinking as clearly as they did before they developed lupus,” says Dr. Harrison.
 “Some days are definitely better than others, and some weeks are better than others, and some months are better than others, but they never quite return to what their baseline was before they had the disease.”

-There is no definitive treatment for cognitive dysfunction (again, because just as in fatigue, there are no specific causes that always create the condition in the human body).
+There is no definitive treatment for cognitive dysfunction because – just as with fatigue – there is no one specific cause that always creates the condition.
+It varies among people and can be multifactorial.

-When placed side by side, the symptoms of fatigue and the symptoms of cognitive dysfunction are strikingly similar and are indicative of a cycle of conditions that can be crippling.
-Dr. Harrison clearly states the problem when she says that, “thinking becomes more difficult when you’re fatigued and when you’re concentrating on thinking clearly, it causes fatigue because your thinking is impaired.
+When placed side by side, the symptoms of fatigue and the symptoms of cognitive dysfunction are strikingly similar indicate of a cycle of conditions which can feel crippling.
+“Thinking becomes more difficult when you’re fatigued," says Dr. Harrison, "and when you’re concentrating on thinking clearly, it causes fatigue because your thinking is impaired.
 Now, which of these started this vicious cycle?”

 “Lupus patients tend to lay awake and are concerned about not sleeping, but what happens when you’re thinking, ‘Oh my God, I’m not falling asleep and I have so much to do tomorrow?’” says Dr. Harrison.
 “The more anxious you get, the less likely that you’ll be able to fall asleep or sleep well when you do fall asleep.”